 I’m 24 and I have three kids ages 5 and under by two different guys — neither of whom is around.
 I always dreamed of becoming a teacher and had really good grades in high school.
 But instead of going to college I got pregnant.
 I live in a small town with a terrible economy and the only job I can find is at a daycare where I barely make enough money to get by.
 I would love to move to a bigger city — one with a university — get a teaching degree and start a new life around interesting people doing interesting things.
 But my whole family is here and this is all my kids know.
 I’m stuck, and I don’t need you rubbing my face with your blog posts three times a week.
 In fact, most single moms would identify with me more than you.
-So fuck off.
+Go to hell.

 Irate in Iowa

 Every night when I tuck my kids into bed we do what we call, “SayWhatWe’reGratefulFor.”
 We take turns listing a few things that we appreciate in our lives.
 With my daughter, I often include this:

 “I’m grateful that we live in a time and place that women can do whatever we want.”

 Our grateful exercise is about reminding ourselves of how rich we are.
 I also use it to rid myself of excuses.
 If I recognize how abundant my life is, I find few reasons not to be happy.